 PFOS concentrations have been found in 4.89 MGD (18.65%) of our Users under a Wastewater Discharge Control Permit.
-PFOS was a new parameter included in the 2021 Local Limits Study and a limitation of 64 mg/l is recommended.
+PFOS was a new parameter included in the 2021 Local Limits Study and a limitation of 65 ng/l (ppt) is recommended.
 This value is justified based on Best Professional Judgment (BPJ).

-PFOA was also evaluated as part of the 2021 Local Limits Study, however the actual Headworks loading is significantly below the Calculated MAHL.
+PFOA was also evaluated as part of the 2021 Local Limits Study, however the actual Headworks loading is significantly below (less than 0.1%) the Calculated MAHL.
 We recommend NOT adopting a local limit for this parameter.
 Therefore, the recommendation of "No Local Limit" is justified based on Best Professional Judgment (BPJ).